 The Treatment Plan

-- A client’s treatment plan should incorporate goals and objectives that meet the criteria above and also consider the ASAM placement summary as an important part of the treatment plan.
+- A client’s treatment plan should incorporate goals and objectives that meet the criteria above and also consider the recognized placement criteria as an important part of the treatment plan.
 The resources below can help organize the process.

 Brain Science and Cognitive Behavioral Therapy (CBT)